joelermantraut/automation_scripts/README.md

  - Simplify use of regular expressions functions, without need to decide if use match, search of findall.
  - Web parsing to get information of web pages.
- - Web navigation with chrome driver.
+ - Web scrapping with chrome driver.
  - Multiprocessing management.
+ - Advance printing functions.

- The idea is to include this files like python modules and to use them without needing to pay attention to exceptions or whims of each module.
+ The idea is to include this files like python modules and use them without needing to pay attention to exceptions or whims of each module.